According to the Commercial Code, there are five forms of business entities in Estonia:

 Though the process is fairly simple, there are also several private companies that can help you through all the steps.
 A list of companies offering company registration services is available here.
 If using e-Residency, you can also turn to a more specific step-by-step guide aimed at e-Residency users.

-* – minimum time needed to complete the process of registering a company and receive a confirmation; actual registration times may vary.
+* the actual registration times may vary.
 When registering with the help of a notary, a delay of up to 3 days is expected and a notary fee has to be paid.